mattvagni/cookiecutter/readme.md

     - index.js
     - styles.css
 ```
-TBD will recursively copy all files within your templates folder and replace any occurences of your specificed fields.
+Cookiecutter will recursively copy all files within your templates folder and replace any occurences of your specificed fields.

 If you don't want this behaviour, specify a file as your template's `templatePath`.